-A total of 34.062 unique accounts where leaked Eset reports and the reporter has cross referenced the list with the LulzSec leak back in 2011 and the accounts that have an e-mail in them seem to have come from the LulzSec leak but the rest are fresh.
+A total of 34.062 unique accounts has been leaked reports ESET.
+They have cross-referenced the list with the LulzSec leak back in 2011 and many of the accounts that contain an e-mail seem to have come from the LulzSec leak but the rest are fresh.

-Many more accounts have surfaced on pastebin with lists containing 10k + accounts, we are not sure if these two leaks are related/the same accounts.
+Many more accounts have surfaced on Pastebin with lists containing 10k + accounts, we are not sure if these two leaks are related/to the same accounts.
 We are still not sure who has released these accounts.

 So, almost 95% of the country-specific e-mails are from Brazil (.com.br)!
 And of the “55.000″ accounts, about 9000 seem to be Twitter-spam accounts..

-I think this is probably the result of either a leak of a big Brazilian hacked website, or a Brazil-targetted phishing, combined with 9000 Twitter-spam accounts.
+I think this is probably the result of either a leak of a big Brazilian hacked website or Brazil-targetted phishing, combined with 9000 Twitter-spam accounts.